SpaceVolcanoes/receipt-analysis-wiki/content/page/retro-dumpster-fire.md

-# State of the issues at at the end of sprint
+# State of the issues at the end of sprint

 ## Backend
 ![dumpsterfire-backend](/dumpsterfire-backend.png)